Pepito-Manaloto/PSE_Kit/README.md

 # PSE_Kit
-PSE Kit for Traders and Investors
+PSE Planner for Traders and Investors